 When you add a sheet to a story point, that sheet remains connected to the original sheet.
 If you modify the original sheet, your changes will automatically be reflected on the story points that use it.

-If you are using Tableau Server or Tableau Online to author on the web and the original sheet has Pause Auto Updates enabled, the story sheet will be blank until auto-updates are resumed.
+If you are using Tableau Cloud to author on the web and the original sheet has Pause Auto Updates enabled, the story sheet will be blank until auto-updates are resumed.

 Click Add a caption to summarize the story point.

 In Tableau Desktop, you can highlight a key takeaway for your viewers by dragging a text object to the story worksheet and typing a comment.